danherrera0/SPOON_Client/README.md

 A Tinder-like swiping web app that matches users based on food preferences.
 Utilizing React, Yelp API, React-Spring-Hooks, Leaflet Maps API, Rails, Postgres

 In this repository, you will find the frontend for this project built with React JS.
-The Rails backend is located:[here](https://github.com/danherrera0/SPOON_Server)
+The Rails backend is located: [here.](https://github.com/danherrera0/SPOON_Server)

 📌 TO SEE OUR WEB APP IN ACTION, view the [demo on YouTube](https://www.youtube.com/watch?v=OA4ye_u4Gfc)